The Grapes, Limehouse: Local area

+Standing in the Thames behind The Grapes is Sir Anthony Gormley's statue Another Time, which was purchased by Ian McKellen and installed in 2013.

 In 1661, Samuel Pepys' diary records his trip to lime kilns at the jetty just along from The Grapes.

 Artistic references

 In 1820, the young Charles Dickens visited his godfather in Limehouse and knew the district well for 40 years.
 The Grapes appears, scarcely disguised, in the opening chapter of his novel Our Mutual Friend:

 A tavern of dropsical appearance ... long settled down into a state of hale infirmity.
 It had outlasted many a sprucer public house, indeed the whole house impended over the water but seemed to have got into the condition of a faint-hearted diver, who has paused so long on the brink that he will never go in at all.

 Other popular writers were drawn by huddled buildings, wharves and docks by the bustling river: Oscar Wilde in The Picture of Dorian Gray; Arthur Conan Doyle, who sent Sherlock Holmes in search of opium provided by the local Chinese immigrants; and, more recently, Peter Ackroyd in Dan Leno and the Limehouse Golem.

 Narrow Street is also associated with distinguished painters.
 Francis Bacon lived and worked at No. 80, and Edward Wolfe at No. 96.
 James McNeill Whistler painted a Nocturne of Limehouse.
 On The Grapes' walls are an oil painting, Limehouse Barge Builders, by the marine artist Napier Hemy; watercolours of Limehouse Reach by Louise Hardy; and Dickens at The Grapes by the New Zealand artist Nick Cuthell.